duneroadrunner/SaferCPlusPlus/README.md

 This library is appropriate for use by two groups of C++ developers - those for whom safety and security are critical, and also everybody else.
 This library can help eliminate a lot of the opportunities for inadvertently accessing invalid memory or using uninitialized values.
 It essentially gets you [a lot](#practical-limitations) of the memory safety that you might get from say, Java, while retaining all of the power and most of the performance of C++.

-While using the library can incur a modest performance penalty, because the library elements are [largely compatible](#compatibility-considerations) with their native counterparts they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.
+While using the library can incur a modest performance penalty, because the library elements are [largely compatible](#compatibility-considerations) with their native counterparts, they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.

 And note that the safe components of this library can be adopted completely incrementally.
 New code written with these safe elements will play nicely with existing (unsafe) code, and unsafe elements can be replaced selectively without breaking the existing code.
 So there is really no excuse for not using the library in pretty much any situation.